The truth about Afterpay.

 5

 The amount of Canadians who pay their Afterpay installments on-time or early.
+It’s in our interest to have customers pay us back.

-• 31
+• 35

 Did you know?

-Afterpay encourages responsible spending
+Afterpay enforces responsible spending limits

 We take a number of steps to help ensure you spend responsibly.
 Our spending limits start low, at $600, and increase gradually over time with consistent on-time payments.
 We use email and text message reminders to make sure payments are made on time.
 If you miss a payment, we pause your account and you won’t be able to buy anything else with Afterpay until you’re up to date on payments.
 If an Afterpay shopper is having a hard time paying off their balance, we work with them on a case-by-case basis to develop a payment plan without any additional costs.